2019-2020 Committee Chair: Professor Zach Whalen, Department of English, Linguistics, & Communication

 - The major should be designed with a core of required courses and elective courses.
 Students should list several options for the elective courses.
 The design of the major with required courses and elective courses, as other majors at Mary Washington, would provide flexibility in scheduling.
 Students are required to contact department chairs to ensure that the proposed courses will be offered before the expected graduation date.
 The student must obtain the signature of the chair of each relevant department on the Course Outline.

 - The Special Major must include a seminar or a suitable capstone course alternative.
-On the “Special Major Course Outline” sheet, the student should the symbol (#) next to the course number that serves as the seminar or capstone course.
+On the “Special Major Course Outline” sheet, the student should see the symbol (#) next to the course number that serves as the seminar or capstone course.

 - In the case of double majors, the maximum degree of overlap between the majors is nine credits.